 Networking is a difficult skill to learn.
 Most of us find networking to be a little uncomfortable, as it requires you to go beyond your comfort zone and make connections with complete strangers.
 However, successful networking can boost your confidence and self-esteem.

 Start networking in low-stakes environments.
-Build a LinkedIn profile and reach out to old connections from school or university.
+Build a LinkedIn profile with professional office headshots, and reach out to old connections from school or university.
 You may be surprised by the career path your friends have taken and can find value in reaching out and reconnecting.
+Also, consider using a LinkedIn summary generator to create a strong profile that highlights your skills and experience.

 Ask to attend events like trade shows and conferences.
 These events are great for building professional connections and everyone in attendance is excited to build professional relationships.
 Networking at events is a great way to boost your confidence and develop leadership skills that will serve you well in the future.